dakhamohammed/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3. **2-is_same_class.py** & **2-main.py**
    - Function that returns True if the object is exactly an instance of the specified class ; otherwise False.

+4. **3-is_kind_of_class.py** & **3-main.py**
+   - Function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.